testfailed/graphql-inspector/website/docs/products/ci.md

 ## Installation

-GraphQL Inspector already has CLI but we developed a more suited approach for consuming it in CI/CD.
+GraphQL Inspector already has CLI, but we developed a more suited approach for consuming it in CI/CD.
 It's called CLI for CI.

 Install it using yarn: